 - 3.3.1 All applicants must enter into a Contract for Use of City Facilities/Property, if applicable and a Facility Use Agreement will be created. - 3.3.2 The City reserves the right to establish conditions under which an event can proceed. - 3.3.3 The City reserves the right to approve the 'content' of events. (i.e. film rating, performers, activities, etc.).
-Pamphlets, books, products and promotional materials may be available for the public, but it cannot be handed out. - 3.3.4 Liquor as per the General Terms & Conditions apply as well as the following: As outlined in Council Policy #223 - Liquor Licenses in Parks and Stadiums and Facilities, Liquor Consumption restricted to designated parks:
+Pamphlets, books, products and promotional materials may be available for the public, but it cannot be handed out. - 3.3.4 Liquor as per the General Terms & Conditions apply as well as the following: As outlined in Council Policy #223 Liquor Licenses in Parks and Stadiums and Facilities, Liquor Consumption restricted to designated parks.
+Additional parks require approval from the Director of Active Living & Culture or his/her designated authority.